dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/api-reference/core/enum/validation-status.md

 `EnumValidationStatus` is an enumeration that represents whether the associated field's value passed the internal validation checks.

-> [!NOTE]
-> An example of a failed validation check is if the month of a birth date is April 31 for instance.
-Since that is anb invalid day, the date of birth field will be marked as invalid.
-The validation check does not compare the info of a parsed field against a database or anything of the kind in order to verify if the information is correct.

 ## Definition

 *Assembly:* dynamsoft_capture_vision_flutter